elendee/EmuHelpers/README.md

 #### fetch_wrap
 A small wrapper around js `fetch` that assumes you are either GETting a route of POSTing JSON
 #### charts
 SVG pie charts that animate when scrolled to.
-Include the module and it will target any:
-`<div class='pie' data-percent'25'></div>`

 ## Models - Client and Server: